MrSkinny/sup-template/README.md

 # Sup - a messaging API

 Sup is a simple messaging API.
-Users can be created, updated, edited, and deleted.
+Users can be fetched, created, and updated.
 Messages can be sent between any two users of Sup.
+All endpoints require authentication via a Basic Authorization Header unless otherwise specified.

 ## API Documentation